-The principal written assignment for the seminar will be a research project, which students will complete in groups under the professor’s supervision.
-The professor develops this assignment in coordination with partnering organizations; it is designed based not only on pedagogical considerations but on the actual needs of the organizations.
-Students will also complete 2-3 shorter writing assignments, including self-evaluation exercises related to their fieldwork, and they will give at least one oral presentation about their fieldwork to the class.
+The principal written assignment for the seminar will be a research project related to the work of one or more partnering organizations; students will complete this project in pairs or groups.
+Students will also complete 2-3 short writing assignments, including self-evaluation exercises related to their fieldwork, and they will give at least one oral presentation about their fieldwork to the class.

 The course credits will be 2 credits for the seminar, which will meet weekly for 110 minutes, and 3 credits for fieldwork for a total of 5 credits.
 The seminar will meet during the late afternoon or early evening on a day to be determined.

 Interested students should submit an application, resume and grade transcript through CAMS.
-In answering Question 4 in the clinic application, students should indicate any preliminary interests or preferences with respect to fieldwork, though they will have an opportunity to amend their answers if they are admitted to the course.
-The application process includes a brief interview.
+In answering Question 4 in the clinic application, students should indicate whether they have any preliminary interests or preferences with respect to fieldwork (e.g., regarding a particular organization or a type of legal work).
+Students are not required to have a preference at the application stage, however, and they will have an opportunity to amend their answers if they are admitted to the course.
+The application process may include a brief interview.
 Students should not hesitate to contact Professor Kavey with any questions.
 Prior experience working on or studying LGBTQ issues is not required for the course.

-The LGBTQ Rights Externship welcomes applications from LL.M. students and transfer students, but does not specifically reserve space for them.
-The application period for LLMs is May 19-31, 2017.
+The LGBTQ Rights Externship welcomes LL.M. enrollments, but it does not specifically reserve space for them.
+The application period for LL.M. students will take place in June 2018.
 (Please note there is a separate application form for LL.M. students.)